Nivetha-11/Nivetha-11/README.md

 ## Hi Guys, this is Nive  👋

-### A passionate data learner,who loves exploring data and gain meaningful insight from it!Transitioning into the phase of Data Scientist 👩🏻‍💻📊
+### A passionate data learner,who loves exploring data and gain meaningful insight from it!
+### Transitioning from Data Analyst -> Data Scientist 👩🏻‍💻📊

 - 🔭 I’m currently working on - Data Analysis Projects, Trying to write blogs.
 - 🌱 I’m currently learning - AWS, Machine Learning.